The Buddha explains how a bhikkhu should live with mindfulness and clear awareness.

 citte cittānupassī viharati ātāpī sampajāno satimā, vineyya loke abhijjhādomanassaṁ;

-he dwells observing the mind in and of itself, with continuous effort, fully aware and being present, having removed craving and distress with regard to the world;
+he dwells observing the mind in and of itself, with continuous effort, clearly aware and being present, having removed craving and distress with regard to the world;

 dhammesu dhammānupassī viharati ātāpī sampajāno satimā, vineyya loke abhijjhādomanassaṁ.